dj1ch/pico-honeypot/README.md

 - another pc to copy the files onto the pico

 ### Install guide
+For safety, have this in a container of some sort.
 - download the [code](code.py)
 - copy it onto the pico
 - plug the pico into your server